 This blue butterfly pea coconut shake with macadamia nuts is a creamy, naturally sweet drink full with healthy fats and nutrients.

 The beautiful blue color comes from South-East Asia’s native butterfly pea flower.
-A plant with blue flowers that is mainly used to make herbal tea.
-It is rich in antioxidants and caffeine-free.
+It is a plant with blue flowers that is mainly used to make herbal tea.
+Butterfly pea flower is rich in antioxidants and caffeine-free.

-You might have seen the rainbow and unicorn food trend with naturally colored smoothies, ice-cream, toast, noodles, cakes and more taking over Instagram.
+You might have seen the rainbow and unicorn food trend with naturally colored smoothies, ice-cream, toast, noodles, cakes and more.
+The beautiful natural blue in these foods comes from either butterfly pea or blue spirulina.

-I also used butterfly pea flower to make these rainbow bounty bars.
+I also used butterfly pea flower to color these rainbow bounty bars.

-Both the liquid tea from butterfly pea flower as well as the powder can be used.
-The power is the most versatile to use, because liquids don’t mix with all (solid) food.
+Both the liquid tea as well as the powder can be used.
+The power is however the most versatile to use, because liquids don’t mix with all (solid) foods.

-It is fairly neutral in taste, a bit like very light, unsweetened green tea.
-It can be flavored with a sweetener, ginger and lemon.
+It is fairly neutral in taste and sort of resembles very light, unsweetened green tea.
+You can add a sweetener to it, ginger and lemon.

-The lemon will actually change its color from blue to purple which is beautiful!
+The lemon actually does something very special to it.
+It changes its color from blue to purple to pink which is beautiful!

 1 tbsp unsweetened shredded coconut